ErickPimentel/MarvelApp/README.md

 # MarvelApp
 ## Project Overview
 MarvelApp is an Android application developed using MVVM (Model-View-ViewModel) and Clean Architecture.
-The project incorporates essential best practices and technologies:
+The project incorporates the best practices and technologies:

 - **Minimum SDK Version:** 21
 - **Design for Smaller Devices:** Designed to provide a consistent experience on smaller devices, ensuring responsive UI design.
 - **Kotlin:** Implemented using the Kotlin programming language, known for its conciseness, safety, and interoperability with Java.
 - **Coroutines:** Kotlin Coroutines are used to efficiently handle asynchronous operations within the application, enhancing responsiveness and performance.
 - **Image Caching:** Makes effective use of the Glide library to implement image caching mechanism, optimizing image loading and display.
-- **Error Handling:** Effective error handling strategies are integrated
+- **Error Handling:** Incorporates effective strategies for handling errors.
 - **Design Patterns and Object-Oriented Practices:** The project follows established design patterns and object-oriented programming principles to ensure maintainability and extensibility.
 - **Android Architecture Components (AAC):** Utilizes Google's Android Architecture Components for building a robust and well-structured app, utilizing the following key components:
   - **Lifecycle:** Manages the lifecycle of UI-related components, ensuring efficient management of activity and fragment lifecycles.